 These four questions will help in shaping the establishment of a change management office within your organisation.
 The answers to these questions will help determine how a CMO would look in your organisation, and how best it would function.

-If you've been tasked with developing your organisation's change management capability, consider joining one of our upcoming Virtual Prosci Enterprise Change Management Boot Camps in Singapore (September 28th) and UK (October 5th) time zones!
-Register here.
+If you've been tasked with developing your organisation's change management capability, learn more about our Prosci Enterprise Change Management Boot Camp!